“I could not leave my own children. How would our family legacy live on?”

 Poverty could have told a different story about this family, but poverty doesn’t have the final say.
 God does.
 Not only will Alfonsio leave behind a legacy of love that points his family to an eternity with Christ, he will leave behind children who are educated, discipled, and equipped to live fully for God’s glory.

 To fathers everywhere who have committed to love and provide for your families to the best of your ability, we salute you.
-May your legacy live on through riches many can’t buy.
+May your legacy live on through riches money can’t buy.

 Give a gift today that will allow more fathers in Uganda to see their children fed, educated, and discipled in the name of Christ.